ClarityNLP/ClarityNLP/docs/algorithms/tnm_stage_finder.rst

                 positive non-morphological findings for ITC
 ==============  =====================================================

-Examination for ITC in sentinel lymph nodes uses the suffixes in the next table:
+Examination for ITC in sentinel lymph nodes uses these suffixes:

 ==============  =====================================================
 ITC(sn) Suffix  Meaning